Magnet Frequently Asked Questions (FAQs)

 Yes, the waitlist does not carry over from one application year to the next.
 Students on the waitlist will not be called after the second week of school.

 You should only select program(s) that you are interested in your child attending.
 If you are only interested in one program, then you should only select that one program.
-If you are interested in more than one program, then you can select up to two in order of preference.
+If you are interested in more than one program, then you can select up to three in order of preference.
 Please do not list schools that you do not want your child to attend.
 There is no guarantee that they will be accepted to their 1st choice.

 Late applications are not accepted.
 There will be a second chance application in May/June for any student who missed the application window.
 Empty seats will be filled with qualified applicants from the second chance application.